59 arrested for attacking health officials in Bengaluru

 Subsequently, a large number of police personnel were deployed in the area to avert any untoward incident and to quarantine those who are suspected to be infected with COVID- 19.
 Blowing sirens, a strong contingent of policemen carried out a flag march in the area.

-"Seculars attack #CoronaWarriors when they were quarantining the secondary contacts of #Covid19 in Padarayanapura of BLR.
-While #HealthcareHeroes are working overnight to contain #CoronaPandemic, these morons are assaulting our heroes!
-Let's not be soft on these anti- nationals!"
+"Seculars attack CoronaWarriors when they were quarantining the secondary contacts of Covid19 in Padarayanapura of BLR.
+While HealthcareHeroes are working overnight to contain CoronaPandemic, these morons are assaulting our heroes!
+Let's not be soft on these anti-nationals!"
 Karandlaje tweeted.
-Meanwhile, the minority leaders called on Congress state president D K Shivakumar to persuade the people of the minority community to assist in identifying the COVID-19 patients or carriers.

-Former chief minister H D Kumaraswamy too condemned the attack and demanded stringent action against the culprits.
-The Congress MLA from the area B Z Zameer Ahmed Khan while condemning the incident, sought to know why the health workers and police officials went to the area late in the night and not in the morning.
+Former chief ministers Siddaramaiah and H D Kumaraswamy too condemned the incident and demanded action against the culprits.
+The Congress MLA from the area B Z Zameer Ahmed Khan, while condemning the incident, sought to know why the health workers and police officials went to the area late in the night and not in the morning.

 "Why did the police and the health workers go in the night when I had told the BBMP Commissioner that I will take them at 10 am?"
-Khan told reporters.
-Defending those who attacked the government officials, Khan said they were uneducated labourers who didn't know what they were doing.
+Khan asked.
+Khan said the assailants were uneducated labourers who didn't know what they were doing.

+The chief minister slammed Khan for his statement and said his statement is "height of irresponsibility."
+He reminded him that the government does not have to seek his permission to carry out its duties.
+The BJP's Karnataka state president Nalin Kumar Kateel MP on Monday said those who attacked healthcare workers and police should be sternly dealt with and booked for treason.

-Padarayanapura and Bapuji Nagar were among the first areas to be completely sealed as people were not abiding by the prohibitory orders under Section 144 of the CrPC.PTI GMS SS PTI PTI.
+Padarayanapura and Bapuji Nagar were among the first areas to be completely sealed as people were not abiding by the prohibitory orders under Section 144 of the CrPC..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)